Sidmouth runners swap the road for the pool to embrace the 2019 Swimathon

-Eight Sidmouth Running Club members took part in the 2019 Swimathon challenge with their target being to smash the club’s previous year’s record number of lengths swum writes Hamish Spence.
+In the evening on the October 5, eight Sidmouth Running Club members took part in the 2019 Swimathon challenge.
+The intention was to smash the club’s previous years’ record number of lengths swum writes Hamish Spence.

 The 2019 Swimathon was organised by the Sidmouth Rotary Club to raise funds for three worthwhile causes, Admiral Nurse, Sidmouth Lifeboat and the Gateway Homeless Action Group.
 It took place at the town's swimming pool where the participating teams had 55 minutes in which to swim as many lengths as possible.

 Team Mighty Green 2019 were ready for the challenge, with all eight team members prepped with the knowledge that we needed to complete a certain number of lengths in that time, or face the walk of shame on Wednesday night, along with the wroth of King Terry should we fail! …Sorry I'm getting carried away again.

 We split up, with four team members at each end of the pool, all knowing that we didn't want to let each other down and that it was to be heads down and go for it.
 At 20:00hrs the start whistle sounded and we were off.
 Fifty five minutes to beat the previous years tally of 149 laps.
 This was never going to be an easy target to match, never mind beat!